Wahoo vs Garmin: which bike computer should you choose?

 However, the second generation of Elemnt bike computers sees Wahoo keep pace with Garmin, offering many of the same features while continuing to build on its easy integration with your smartphone and other Wahoo devices.

 Out of the two brands, Garmin remains the better bet if you need extended battery life.
-In the middle of its range, Garmin is also the only choice if you want a touchscreen, although bear in mind that this can be difficult to use in the wet, off-road or if you are wearing thick gloves.
+In the middle of its range, Garmin is also a good choice if you want a touchscreen, although bear in mind that this can be difficult to use in the wet, off-road or if you are wearing thick gloves.
+You can also operate its touchscreen computers using buttons though.

-Wahoo’s devices are button-operated, making them better for wet conditions, but they can require a lot of button-mashing to get through the menus, as a result.
+Wahoo’s smaller devices are button-operated, making them better for wet conditions, but they can require a lot of button-mashing to get through the menus, as a result.
+The Elemnt Ace offers a choice between a touchscreen and buttons, and its unit-top main buttons are easier to use than Garmin's unit-side buttons.

-When it comes to price, Garmin has a larger range of bike computers providing options at different price points.
-However, if you want features such as dual-band GPS, you’ll pay less for a top-flight Wahoo computer.
+When it comes to price, Garmin has a larger range of bike computers, providing options at different price points.
+However, Wahoo's computers are up to £100 / $100 lower-priced than Garmin's for comparable units.

 Garmin provides many training features for free, whereas you will have to pay for a Wahoo X subscription to unlock certain features if you purchase an Elemnt computer.